gerdm/gerdm.github.io/content/posts/kalman-filter-i/index.md

 it contains some important lessons about how the KF is derived.
 In particular, it was surprising to me to learn just how much we have to assume in order to derive the KF from this *no-frills* perspective.
-More surprising still is that in practice, despite all these assumptions (many of which do not necessarily hold in practice), the KF *just works*.
+What is even more surprising is how well the Kalman filter works in practice, even when many of these theoretical assumptions don’t hold.
+This raises a key question: why does the Kalman filter perform so robustly in real-world scenarios that deviate from the idealised models?

-In these series of post, I summarise the most important lessons that I drew from the book.
+In these series of post, I summarise important lessons that I drew from the KF.
 Each post contains a section on the theory, some motivation on the decision that we make, and a final example, where we put theory into practice.

-## The first part
+## The First Part
-In this first post, I present signal-plus-noise models.
+In this first post, I introduce signal-plus-noise models.
-With few assumptions on the data generating process (DGP), the best-linear-unbiased estimate for signals-plus-noise models is derived.
+With only a few assumptions about the data-generating process (DGP), we derive the best linear unbiased estimate (BLUP) for these models.
-We then modify the result to make use of *innovations* to make the computation of the BLUP more efficient.
+We then adjust this result by incorporating *innovations*, which allows us to compute the BLUP more efficiently.

-We then present filtering, smoothing, prediction, and fixed-lag-smoothing as computing the BLUP on different timeframes.
+Next, we explore how filtering, smoothing, prediction, and fixed-lag smoothing can be viewed as applications of the BLUP over different timeframes.
-This post concludes by introducing a data-driven-approach to compute the BLUP over varying timeframes.
+This post concludes by presenting a data-driven approach to compute the BLUP across these varying timeframes.

 # Signal plus noise models
 The story of the Kalman filter begins with signal plus noise models.